-- Inspect and clean motor control centers.

-- Grease re-greasable bearings.

-- Check the belt welded splice for signs of early failure.
+- Inspect and clean motor control centers. - Grease re-greasable bearings.
+Recommend NLGI #2 lithium complex grease. - Check the belt welded splice for signs of early failure.

 Yearly

 - Inspect oil in gearboxes. - Inspect tightness of all nuts and bolts on units.
 Re-adjust and, if necessary, re-tighten. - Check for plumb and level.
 Shims have been known to vibrate out from under supports in isolated incidents. - Touch up paint that has been chipped.
 Unpainted surfaces will rust. - Inspect for stress/fatigue cracks in frame and supports.